Easy Hamburger Lasagna Casserole in Just 30 Minutes

-The last thing I want to do after being out with two small children and my parents is to plan out a meal and cook.
+The last thing I want to do after being out with two small children and my parents is plan a meal and cook.
 My bed has been calling way too early every night.
-Even if I was so inclined, it would be 7pm by the time I got something reasonable on the table for everyone after getting home at the end of every day.
+Even if I were so inclined, it would be 7 p.m. by the time I got something reasonable on the table for everyone after getting home at the end of every day.

-With my kids bedtime being 6:30pm right now, that just doesn't work and none of our systems can handle eating out every night.
-But tonight I had a solution, and all it took was boiling some pasta really.
-I then literally just tossed in a couple other yummy ingredients and popped it in the oven.
+Since my kids' bedtime is 6:30 p.m. right now, the timing just doesn't work and none of our systems can handle eating out every night.
+But tonight I had a solution, and all it took was boiling some pasta, really.
+I literally just tossed in a couple of other yummy ingredients and popped it in the oven.
 Dinner in 30 minutes!

 - Start a medium pot of water boiling on the stove and preheat your oven to 350 degrees F.

-- When water is boiling, add 8oz of pasta.
+- When water is boiling, add the pasta.
 I choose penne.

 - Cook until tender, approximately 10 minutes.